-9.3.6.2 GAS MEMBRANES
+9.9.2 GAS MEMBRANES

 Depending on the ground, gases can be present in soils beneath a site.
 There may be a requirement to include Ground Gas Protection as part of a development.
-The specific requirements for gas protection measures are identified by the Technical Department who must communicate the requirements to you.
-The Site Manager and Installation Contractor must both hold a copy of the manufacturer's specification for the membrane and instructions for installation.
+The specific requirements for gas protection measures are identified by the Technical Department who must communicate the requirements to you to ensure the appropriate membrane installation and level of verification is achieved.